Amazon Transparency

 Role & ownership

-I was the Senior (only) UX Designer for the Transparency organization, collaborating with 14 Product/Program Managers and 20+ Engineers.
+I was the Senior and only UX Designer for the Transparency organization, partnering with 14 Product and Program Managers and 20+ Engineers.
+I helped shape how Transparency showed up across the ecosystem, from brand tools to seller workflows to customer-facing touchpoints on Amazon.com.

-• Seller Central: Enhanced Amazon seller platform with Transparency product authentication features.
+• Seller Central: Extended the seller experience with Transparency product authentication features that fit into existing Amazon seller workflows.

-• Fulfillment Centers: Designed UX for product authentication tools integrated into warehouse systems.
+• Fulfillment Centers: Designed UX for authentication tools embedded in internal warehouse systems, where speed, clarity, and accuracy were essential.

 Surveying the landscape